DaChro/ogh_summerschool_2019/docs/index.md

+# OpenGeoHub summer school 2019 in Muenster - General Information

-# General information for participants of the OpenGeoHub summer school 2019 in Muenster
+Dear participants and lecturers of the OpenGeoHub summer school 2019 in Muenster.
+In this document you will find general information regarding logistics during the summer school.
+It will be updated continuously.

 ### Public Transport